calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 1. Compute CRC for the message
 	- CRC-32 polynomial is used
 2. Compute the keystream from IV and the key
+	- IV is concatenated with the key.
-	- $128$ bit input is given to the PRG
+	- $128$ bit input is given to the key generation algorithm.
 3. Now encrypt the plaintext with XOR.
-	- The IV is prepended to the ciphertext, since the receiver needs it to decrypt
+	- The IV is prepended to the ciphertext, since the receiver needs it to decrypt.

 #### Decryption Process